percula/planter_info_gardenplanter/docs/getting-started.md

 This quickstart shows you how to create your first garden and add plants.

+For more information about how to use the app, please use the navigation menu to view portions of this site.

 ## Creating your first garden
 1. Tap the "+ New Garden" button
 2. Enter the garden name